Tarikh-i-Khan-Jahani

 Incipit of a 1796 manuscript copy of Makhzan-i-Afghani, featuring a basmala.
 Created in Lucknow for Claude Martin by Shaykh Niẓām al-Dīn Nawkar Ṣāḥib.
 Held in the John Rylands Library.

 The Tarikh-i-Khan-Jahani (lit.
 'The Khan Jahan's History') is a 17th-century Persian language text describing the history of the ethnic Afghans.
 Versions of the work are referred to by the names Makhzan-i-Afghani (lit.
 'Afghan Treasury') and Tarikh-i-Khan Jahani Wa Makhzan-i-Afghani.
 It was sponsored by Khan Jahan Lodi, a high-ranking noble of the Mughal emperor Jahangir, and its principal author was Nimat Allah al-Harawi, a waqia-navis (news-writer) serving the Mughal Empire.
 It represents the earliest comprehensive history of the Afghans, and the first to tackle their ethnogenesis, codifying several oral histories of the Afghan community.
-It also contains a biography of Jahan Lodi.
+It also contains a biography of Khan Jahan Lodi.
 The work served as the basis for subsequent written histories of the Afghans.

 Writing

-Commissioned by the Indo-Afghan courtier Jahan Lodi, the Tarikh-i-Khan-Jahani was the first major historical work that aimed to present a full history of the Afghan people, with an objective of defining their origins.
+Commissioned by the Indo-Afghan courtier Khan Jahan Lodi, the Tarikh-i-Khan-Jahani was the first major historical work that aimed to present a full history of the Afghan people, with an objective of defining their origins.
 Previous works on the Afghans were political histories, written mostly about the Lodis and the Surs.
 In the view of Nile Green, the work was an attempt to situate Afghan identity in the Mughal court, and was one of several works written as a response to the "competitive encounter" between different ethnic groups at the Mughal court.
-One work post-dating the Tarikh-Khan-Jahani, named the Mirat-i-Aftab-numa, recounts that Jahan Lodi decided to commission the Tarikh when an Iranian envoy to the court called Afghans the descendants of the jinn (devils).
+One work post-dating the Tarikh-Khan-Jahani, named the Mirat-i-Aftab-numa, recounts that Khan Jahan Lodi decided to commission the Tarikh when an Iranian envoy to the court called Afghans the descendants of the jinn (devils).

-The work was principally written by Nimat Allah al-Harawi, a waqia-navis (news-writer) of Iranian descent in the Mughal Empire, but may have been based on substantial material previously formulated by Haybat Khan Kakar, an Afghan from Samana who served as an attendant of Jahan Lodi.
+The work was principally written by Nimat Allah al-Harawi, a waqia-navis (newswriter) of Iranian descent in the Mughal Empire, but may have been based on substantial material previously formulated by Haybat Khan Kakar, an Afghan from Samana who served as an attendant of Khan Jahan Lodi.
 The Tarikh also involved the input of several assistants and informants, similar to other written histories of the era.
 Sections on the history of different Afghan ruling dynasties mostly drew from previous written sources, while the information on Afghan tribal lineages largely drew from oral histories that circulated among the Afghan diaspora in the early 17th century.
 The Tarikh-i-Khan-Jahani is an example of the Mughal court's Persianizing effect on different tribal leaders who had been assimilated into the imperial fold, reflected by the choice of tarikh (Persian chronicling) as the medium for this early history of the Pashtuns over their native language of Pashto.
 Previous written histories sponsored by Mughal rulers served as the text's immediate models.

 The Tarikh-i-Khan-Jahani was completed around 1613.
 Shortly after its initial conception, it was abridged into a version termed the Makhzan-i-Afghani (lit.
 'Afghan Treasury').